esotericpig/EkoScape/assets/maps/README.md

 ## Submitting Your Map Files ##

-You can submit your Map files [here on GitHub Discussions](https://github.com/esotericpig/EkoScape/discussions/1) for a chance to have them included in the next version!
+You can submit your Map files [here on GitHub Discussions](https://github.com/esotericpig/EkoScape/discussions/1) or as an [Issue](https://github.com/esotericpig/EkoScape/issues) for a chance to have them included in the next version!
 Or to simply share them for others to try.

 Alternatively, you can just copy & paste them into a comment on [itch.io](https://esotericpig.itch.io/ekoscape) using a Markdown code block (backticks).